Going from Amateur to Professional: 10 Words of Wisdom for Aspiring Artists

 Always do your research before submitting your work to museums, galleries, publications, art shows, etc. Make sure your style fits theirs and always follow their submission guidelines to the letter.

-Most successful business people have active mailing lists that they use at least three times a year.
+Most successful business people have active email lists that they use (at the very least!) three times a year.
 Why?
 Because on the average, people need to see your name seven times before it starts to connect with them.

-Keep your mailing list current and try to know something about every name on the list.
+Keep your email list current and try to know something about every name on the list.
 If used properly, each name translates into a potential sale.

 A good mentor might be another artist or businessperson who you admire, or an artist who has succeeded on a level that you yourself are trying to reach.
 Make a list of advisors who you can talk to about your career.
 How?
 Do what I did—just ask.